ELELAB/Moonlight2_case_studies/README.md

 All the analyses have been performed on a GNU/Linux server.

+NB: When reproducing the analyses and results, the user cannot expect to obtain identical results to the ones in this GitHub repository and associated with the publication due to stochastic processes in Moonlight.

 ### CScape-somatic

 In order to run the analyses you will need to have available the pre-calculated